 Boston Market operates in the Market Place every Wednesday and Saturday.

-Boston market is a recognised tourist attraction in its' own right; with over 120 stalls offering a diverse and attractive range of goods, services and fresh local produce, there is something here for everyone - including fruit and veg, plants, cheeses, toys, gadgets, fabrics, sweets, cakes, cards, household goods - there's so much to see.
+Boston market is a recognised tourist attraction in its' own right; with a large number of stalls offering a diverse and attractive range of goods, services and fresh local produce.
+There is something here for everyone - including fruit and veg, plants, cheeses, toys, gadgets, fabrics, sweets, cakes, cards, household goods - there's so much to see.

 In addition to the market in the Market Place itself, the Bargate Green Market is held every Wednesday on Bargate Green.
 This market also offers a range of goods and local produce and includes a popular auction starting at 09.30am each week that sells everything from plants to cars.
 Perhaps one of the town's famous artists' works, such as a WB Thomas or a Hackford watercolour may be found??
 You never know what will be on offer to bid on, as the goods vary week to week...

 Trading fairs or "marts" have been held in Boston since at least the 12th Century - the earliest historic record of a fair or "mart" is in 1132.
 It ran from St. Botolph's Day (12th June) to 24th June.
 In 1218 a Patent was granted for Boston's Fair.
 The earliest maps of Boston date from that time and the "Market Place" is indicated on them in its current location.
 Once a year the London courts would close so that everyone would have the opportunity to visit Boston during the May Fair, at that time goods which were rare, such as spices and wines, could be bought fresh from the port.
 The town flourished and Boston Port was recognised as second only to London.